Facebook

 Be honest

-Don’t seek an unfair advantage with any of your assessment – this includes making sure it’s all your own work, but also covers work you may have previously done.
+Don’t seek an unfair advantage with any of your assessment – this includes making sure that not only is it all your own work, but also covers work you may have previously submitted.

 Before you re-use any part of a previous assignment from a different unit (or even the same unit, if you’re repeating it) or any part of an assignment submitted to another institution, you’ll need written permission from your Unit Chair.